 - And the Adventure Continues: The final issue ends with Ben and a newly-resurrected MJ receiving their own spider-suits, courtesy of Nick Fury.

 - Back from the Dead: Issue #5 sees the return of Mary-Jane Watson, with new spider-powers to boot.

-- Bond Villain Stupidity: Had Cadaverous not murdered Mary, or had he just abducted Peter without severely injuring him, he might have been successful.
+- Bond Villain Stupidity: Had Cadaverous not murdered MJ, or had he just abducted Peter without severely injuring him, he might have been successful.

 - Cool Old Guy: Tony Stark is clearly attempting to be this, but it mostly falls flat due to the fact that he's near-constantly wasted and clearly in denial/mourning of his teammate's deaths.
 Played straight later on when he dons the armor in Issue #5.

 - Dead Guy Junior: Ben is presumably named after Peter's late uncle.

 - Distressed Dude: Halfway through the series, Peter is kidnapped by Cadaverous and later used as a hostage to lure out Ben.

 - Drowning My Sorrows: Tony has a drinking problem and it's implied to be connected to the incident that resulted in all the other Avengers' deaths.

 - Fiery Redhead: Ben's got his mother's red hair and quite a temper.

 - The Gadfly: As much as he wants to be nothing like his father, Ben has still got some of his defining traits.
 This being one of them.